aschrein/aschrein.github.io/_posts/2019-08-01-re2_breakdown.markdown

 Global illumination specular component.

 ### Update shadowmaps
 Per light shadowmaps are being updated for those lights that are affected by dynamic objects.
-Each shadow map is allocated in a big texture array.
+Each shadow map is allocated on a big texture array.

 {% include slider.html selector="girl_0_shadow_maps" %}